isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 Action to perform when the listGrid has keyboard focus (but not editing focus) and a user presses the arrow keys to navigate around the grid.

 If [ListGrid.canSelectCells](#attr-listgridcanselectcells) is true, navigation occurs by cell - the user can move to a new cell in any direction.
-If [ListGrid.canSelectCells](#attr-listgridcanselectcells) is false, navigation typically occurs by row - the user can move up or down through the rows in the grid.
+If [ListGrid.canSelectCells](#attr-listgridcanselectcells) is false, navigation typically occurs by row - the user can move up or down throw the rows in the grid.

 For actions that fire events (click or doubleClick), both cell and record level events are fired (for example for arrowKeyAction `"activate"`, [ListGrid.cellDoubleClick](ListGrid_2.md#method-listgridcelldoubleclick) and [ListGrid.recordDoubleClick](ListGrid_2.md#method-listgridrecorddoubleclick) are fired for the new position.
 Note that if [ListGrid.canSelectCells](#attr-listgridcanselectcells) is false, the events will be fired as if a click or double click had occurred on the first cell where [ListGridField.ignoreKeyboardClicks](ListGridField.md#attr-listgridfieldignorekeyboardclicks) is not true.